Ahmed-Benmassi/QOS-PROJECT/README.md

 -Real-time monitoring of latency, packet loss, and bandwidth

+-using PROPHET for bandwidth predictionfrom the collected data

 -LSTM Neural Network for bandwidth prediction ( using raw bandwith data i found i couldnt work with the data i detect for one small issue the dataset was small to use for ltsm)

 -Historical data analysis and trend forecasting

--InfluxDB integration for data storage and visualization
+-InfluxDB and Grafana integration for data storage and visualization

 ------------------------------------
 # 📦Features